pasciaks/lostwords-org-library/README.md

 Note: This code is from many years ago and just being added to npm and the related Github repository as a way to establish a growing, improved code base.

-The goal might be to Class base this source code, apply typescript and perhaps adapt the current 'random' algorithm to create the word search data for use with other programming languages as well as improved algorithms.
-Additionally, efforts may include creating example applications/websites that make use of the library.

 ---

 ```bash